seng438-winter-2023/seng438-a5-fbcharles747/seng438-a5-team_number.md

 The Reliability Demonstration Chart with Double MTTF (MTTF = 1000):
 <img width="642" alt="Screen Shot 2023-04-07 at 7 17 12 PM" src="https://user-images.githubusercontent.com/101241102/230697091-046beb06-5e70-4426-a279-1903f7fe6597.png">

+This graph shows that the data stays in the yellow region, so more testing would have to be done as it is inconclusive.

 The Reliability Demonstration Chart with Halved MTTF (MTTF = 250):
 <img width="640" alt="Screen Shot 2023-04-07 at 7 18 05 PM" src="https://user-images.githubusercontent.com/101241102/230697125-9dd330e4-bc01-4c7b-9729-3c8b86c78b14.png">

+This graph shows that the data enters the acceptable region; however, the start of the data appears to be in the acceptable region as well, so perhaps continued testing would still need to be done.

 # Comparison of Results